William Thomas Turner

-Career and honors
+Career and honours

 Early life and career

 Born in Liverpool, England to Charlotte Turner (née Johnson) and Charles Turner, who was a seaman.
 The younger Turner first set sail aboard the ship Grasmere somewhere between the ages of 8 and 13 (sources vary as to his age).
 Just like his last voyage on the Lusitania, his first sea voyage also ended in a shipwreck near Ireland, and he swam to the Irish shore to save himself.
-Turner served under his father's command on Queen of the Nations.
+Turner served under his father's command on Queen of Nations.
 While best known now for his role in the Lusitania disaster, Turner was an excellent navigator who accomplished several crossings at notable speeds, including Liverpool to New York in 12 days in 1910, and was promoted for his skill despite his unsuitably gruff demeanor around passengers.
 Turner was said to have referred to passengers as, "a load of bloody monkeys who are constantly chattering".

 Acts of heroism

 While appointed to Cherborg, Turner gained recognition for personally rescuing a man and a boy who had fallen into the water after Alice Davies was wrecked in a collision with Cherborg.
 He again gained fame for rescuing a 14-year-old boy who had fallen off the Alexandra Dock, and was awarded the Liverpool Shipwreck and Humane Society's Silver Medal.
 He received an illuminated address from the Liverpool Shipwreck and Humane Society for rescuing the crew of Vagne in 1897.
 Turner received the Transport Medal for outstanding service in 1902 when, as Chief Officer of Umbria, he moved troops to South Africa during the Boer War.
-Turner received yet another illuminated address from the Liverpool Shipwreck and Humane Society upon rescuing the crew of the West Point in 1910.
+Turner received yet another illuminated address from the Liverpool Shipwreck and Humane Society upon rescuing half of the crew of the West Point in 1910.